Admission to the DVM Program

 For details on what comprises a competitive GRE score, read our eligibility criteria.

 If you are an international applicant, or a US resident (regardless of citizenship) attending college outside the United States you must also submit proof of English proficiency.

 All application materials must be sent directly to VMCAS except Fall/Spring transcripts of application year.
 Applications are sent via online submission, however, your initial official transcripts (including college courses taken while still in high school, undergraduate, graduate, study abroad, non-degree seeking, distance education or continuing education) must be sent by the granting institution directly to VMCAS at:

 VMCAS – Transcripts

 Watertown, MA 02471

-If you have been accepted and enrolled, send your Fall 2016 and Spring 2017 transcripts to:
+If you have been accepted and enrolled, send your Fall and Spring transcripts (if applicable) to:

 NC State Veterinary Medicine